FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/resubmitting-failed-transactions.md

 ## Submission and Processing

-When submitting a transaction, it may fail either during submission or during processing.
+When submitting a transaction, you will first get a response.

 <<< @/../../docs-snippets/src/guide/cookbook/resubmitting-failed-transactions.test.ts#resubmitting-failed-transactions-1{ts:line-numbers}